What's My Age Again?: Critical reception

+The song received generally positive reviews upon release.
 Carrie Bell at Billboard deemed the song a "peppy punk anthem" while Spin columnist Jeffery Rotter called it an "ideal tonic for back-to-school nausea."
 A Kerrang! writer called the song "ridiculously infectious," while the New Musical Express (NME) derided the song as "more mindless, punk-pop guitar thrashing from the world's current favorite American brats ... on the plus side, the song — much like Blink-182's career, we hope — only lasts for two-and-a-half minutes."
 Stephen Thompson, writing for The A.V.
 Club, complimented its catchy sensibility, remarking, "you'll never go broke creating an anthem for immature post-adolescents, even working within a well-worn genre."